NehorayHillel/flask_resume/flask-resume-readme.md

    ```

 ### AWS Deployment with Jenkins
-1. Configure Jenkins with the required credentials and plugins
+1. Configure Jenkins with the required credentials listed in the Prerequisites section
+2. Install the following software on your Jenkins server:
+   - Docker
+   - Terraform
+   - Ansible
+   - AWS CLI (if not using Docker container)
-2. Create a new Jenkins pipeline using the `Jenkins-tera_ansi` file
+3. Create a new Jenkins pipeline using the `Jenkins-tera_ansi` file
-3. Run the pipeline and monitor the deployment stages
+4. Run the pipeline with the following parameters:
+   - `action`: Choose between 'apply' to deploy or 'destroy' to tear down
+   - `autoApprove`: Set to true to skip manual approval or false to review Terraform plan
+5. Monitor the deployment stages in the Jenkins console
+6. The pipeline will automatically verify the application is running correctly
-4. Once complete, access the application via the EC2 public IP address
+7. Once complete, access the application via the EC2 public IP address displayed in the Jenkins logs

+## Security Considerations

+- All sensitive information (AWS credentials, SSH keys, database credentials) is stored in Jenkins credentials, not hardcoded in scripts
+- SSH keys are properly managed and cleaned up after use
+- All database connections use SSL for secure data transmission
+- AWS resources are provisioned with appropriate security groups
+- Temporary credentials and files are deleted in post-build steps
+- Multiple layers of credential protection with Jenkins credential binding

 ## Architecture Diagram